ClemBotProject/ClemBot/ClemBot.Docs/docs/Moderation/Mute.md

 To avoid a heavy startup load, the bot will prompt you to initialize the role when you run the mute command for the first time.
-After the initial setup is complete it will then apply the mute as normal.
+After the initial setup is complete, it will then apply the mute as normal.

 :::caution
 If you have a large server with many channels, this initial setup can take a minute or two due to Discord's rate-limits.